Neurogenetics Curriculum

 06What to Tell Families About VUS Results

 The key message to families: 'We found a change in a gene that could be related to your child's condition, but right now the scientific evidence isn't strong enough to say for sure.
-This is called a variant of uncertain significance.
-It doesn't confirm a diagnosis, and it doesn't rule one out.
-We'll monitor this over time as more information becomes available.'
+We call this a variant of uncertain significance.
+It does not confirm a diagnosis, and it does not rule one out.
+We will keep watching it as new information comes in.'
+The framing that lands is uncertain, not bad and not fine — because both of the comforting-sounding shortcuts are clinically dangerous.

 What to do next

-• Schedule reanalysis in 1–2 years — labs can re-evaluate existing data as databases grow and new gene-disease associations are validated
+• Schedule reanalysis in 1–2 years.
+The stored data does not change; our interpretation of it does, as gnomAD/ClinVar grow and new gene–disease relationships are validated.

-• Refer to genetic counseling for detailed family discussion
+• Refer to genetic counseling for the detailed family conversation and cascade planning.

 Key Points